 School of Human Ecology

-The School of Human Ecology (SoHE), which consistently ranks among the top institutions with similar programs, has an established record of excellence based on an interdisciplinary approach to teaching, research and outreach.
-Throughout its 100-year history, the school has provided leadership in interdependent areas that directly affect people of all ages within their increasingly complex social, psychological, economic, designed, and cultural environments.
-The mission of the school is to understand these complex relationships and interdependence among individuals, groups and families and to improve the quality of life through research, creative innovation, teaching, learning, and outreach.
+The School of Human Ecology (SoHE), which consistently ranks among the top institutions with similar programs, has an established record of excellence based on an interdisciplinary approach to teaching, research, outreach and engagement.
+Throughout its 110-year history, the school has led in applied scholarship and engagement that directly impacts people of all ages within their increasingly complex social, psychological, economic, designed, and cultural environments.
+The SoHE “IDEA” encompasses “Integration, Discovery, Education, and Application.”
+The school educates students for careers in design, retailing, consumer economics, personal finance, education, human development, and family, community and health services.

 The school provides a small-school setting in a world-class university.
 Faculty and staff are committed to enhancing the development of students by nurturing the complementary relationship between professional and liberal arts education.
 This approach prepares graduates to assume leadership positions in their personal, civic, and professional lives.
 In addition to providing instruction, the school's faculty engage in extensive research and creative scholarship.
 Faculty members are also active in disseminating the latest research findings throughout the state, nation, and world.

-Generations of students dedicated to fulfilling this mission have found an academic home in one of the school's eight majors, which are offered through the following departments: Consumer Science, Design Studies, Human Development and Family Studies, and Interdisciplinary Studies.
-Each major is based on a background of course work in the arts and humanities, the social sciences, and the biological, physical, and natural sciences.
+Generations of students dedicated to fulfilling this mission have found an academic home in one of the school's majors, which are offered through the following departments: Civil Society and Community Studies, Consumer Science, Design Studies, and Human Development and Family Studies.
+Each major is based on a background of coursework in the arts and humanities, the social sciences, and the biological, physical, and natural sciences.
 The focus of undergraduate professional programs may be in scientific, aesthetic, and/or business areas.